rohanmahy/ietf-drafts/mahy-mls-content-neg/draft-mahy-mls-content-neg.md

 The internal format of the MediaType is described in the Augmented Backus-Naur Form (ABNF) [@!RFC5234] grammar below.
 The `type` is the IANA top-level media type (ex: application), `subtype` is the IANA media subtype, and `parameter` follows the definition in [@!RFC2045] Section 5.1.
-Whitespace inside a MediaType is PROHIBITED.
+Whitespace inside an MLS MediaType is PROHIBITED.
 The type, subtype, and parameter attribute names are all case-insensitive.

 ~~~ abnf